yasaricli/pmteor/README.md

 > Pmteor allows user to manage applications that are done using Pmteor meteor framework.
 Also already ready meteor applications can be deployed using pmteor.

-**Pmteor is an open-source application and has been developed using Meteor framework.**

 ![Pmteor Screencapture](https://raw.githubusercontent.com/pmteor/pmteor/develop/public/images/screencapture.png)

 ## The Pmteor Guide